graeme-lockley/exec-md/README.md

 # execmd

-A monoreport containing a number of projects supporting in-browser markdown execution.
+A monoreport containing a number of projects supporting in-browser markdown execution of code placed in fenced code blocks.

 ## Building